sasanvakili/nonlinearBayesian4Wiener/README.md

 $$

 This library uses these structures to compute the affine MMSE estimate $`\hat{\theta}_{\mathrm{af}}`$ and the nonlinear Bayesian estimate $`\hat{\theta}_{\mathrm{nl}}`$, obtained using either the **dual basis-parameter** (DB-P) or **dual state-parameter**
 (DS-P) estimator.
-For further details, see the paper [*Nonlinear Bayesian Estimator for Parameter Learning: A Fixed-Point Characterization*](https://arxiv.org/abs/2606.10111).
+For further details, see the [accompanying paper](https://arxiv.org/abs/2606.10111).

 ## Requirements